The following information on piano voicing is excerpted from the Berklee Press book Reharmonization Techniques by Randy Felts.

-Understanding the basics of piano voicings and the use of common tensions is a first step in creating effective orchestrations of reharmonized melodies.
+Understanding the basics of piano voicing and the use of common tensions is a first step in creating effective orchestrations of reharmonized melodies.

-To create effective voicings for various chord qualities, be sure to follow these guidelines:
+To create effective piano voicing for various chord qualities, be sure to follow these guidelines:

 - Include the root of the chord in the voicing (assuming solo piano with no bass player).